syncthing/docs/users/config.rst

     :ref:`versioning`

 copiers, pullers, hashers
-    The number of copier, puller and hasher routines to use, or zero for the system determined optimum.
+    The number of copier, puller and hasher routines to use, or ``0`` for the system determined optimum.
 These are low level performance options for advanced users only; do not change unless requested to or you've actually read and understood the code yourself. :)